Our Work

 Human Rights Based Approach

-ActionAid has a distinctive human rights based that centres on active agency: supporting people living in poverty (particularly women and young people) to become conscious of their rights, to organise and claim their rights and to hold duty bearers to account.
-Our human rights based approach flows from our values, our feminist principles and our strategy.
-It builds on international human rights law but goes beyond a legal or technical approach to rights.
-We support people to analyse and confront power imbalances and we take sides with people living in poverty and exclusion.
+ActionAid has a distinctive Human Rights Based Approach that centres on active agency: supporting people living in poverty (particularly women and young people) to become conscious of their rights, to organise and claim their rights and to hold duty bearers to account.
+Our Human Rights Based Approach builds on international human rights law but goes beyond a legal or technical approach to rights.

 Feminist Leadership